 That was our ‘20 Foods to try in the Netherlands’ list containing popular Dutch foods we ate and liked (well, not always by every member of our travelling family :)), and would recommend you to try it too when in the Netherlands!

-If you are into food tourism, try a Food Tour while in the Netherlands:
+If you are into food tourism, try the Private Food Tour while in the Netherlands: